 Knee pain can be caused by multiple conditions and may not necessarily be arthritis.
-If you have knee pain or mobility issues, see a specialist to determine whether it may be caused caused by a simple overuse condition such as runner's knee or whether you are experiencing the onset of osteoarthritis.
+If you have knee pain or mobility issues, see a specialist to determine whether it may be caused by a simple overuse condition such as runner's knee or whether you are experiencing the onset of osteoarthritis.

 The knee joint can be thought of as a hinge joint, with the primary motion of bending and straightening.
 In reality, it is more complex than a simple hinge, as these surfaces actually glide and roll upon one another.
 Three bones meet to form the knee joint: the femur (thighbone), the tibia and the patella (kneecap).
-The bones are covered with smooth cartilage surfaces that act as a cushion during weight-bearing activity.
+The bones are covered with smooth cartilage surfaces that act as a cushion during weightbearing activity.

 The bones of the knee are covered with a smooth, glistening layer called articular cartilage and connected by strong ligaments and powerful muscles that are attached to the thigh and calf by tendons, and which provide side-to-side stability.
 In a healthy knee, all of these structures work together to allow the knee to flex (bend) and extend (straighten) the lower leg smoothly.